The support that donors give to educational institutions is invaluable.

 Now more than ever, it’s important to craft meaningful content to translate why contributions will help solve the new challenges experienced by your students and institution.

-During its last fundraising campaign, Case Western Reserve University’s top donors said they wanted more meaningful interactions, like hearing about research and discoveries and having more opportunities to mentor students.
+Many top donors say they want more meaningful interactions, like hearing about research and discoveries and having more opportunities to mentor students.

 With a ton of worthy causes competing for donations, you have to tell human stories unique to your institution and demonstrate the impact your donors’ gifts can have.